chkwon/PATHSolver.jl/README.md

 **PATHSolver.jl was completely re-written between v0.6 and v1.0.
-It now uses PATH v5.0 binaries, and integrates directly into JuMP.**
+It now uses PATH v5.0 binaries, and integrates directly into JuMP.
+At this point, PATHSolver.jl only supports modeling linear problems.
+For nonlinear problems, use [Complementarity.jl](https://github.com/chkwon/Complementarity.jl).**

 **To revert to the old API, use:**
 ```julia
 import Pkg
 Pkg.add(Pkg.PackageSpec(name = "PATHSolver", version = v"0.6.2"))
 ```
 **Then restart Julia for the change to take effect.
-The old documentation and source code is available [on the path-solver-v0 branch](https://github.com/chkwon/PATHSolver.jl/tree/path-solver-v0).**
+The old documentation and source code is available [on the `path-solver-v0` branch](https://github.com/chkwon/PATHSolver.jl/tree/path-solver-v0).**

 # PATHSolver.jl